massgov/mayflower-patternlab/styleguide/source/_patterns/02-molecules/action-step.md

 ---
-title: Action Step
+title: DEPRECATED - Action Step
 ---
 Description: Displays an icon, optional title and rich text elements in a grouping.
-## Status: ALPHA
+## Status: DEPRECATED
 ### Notes:
+- This style is deprecated as it should be generalized to display anywhere in the site.
-It is necessary to use the rich text organism for rendering main copy for the step.
+- It is necessary to use the rich text organism for rendering main copy for the step.
 The variable structure for the rich text organism has the potneital to be refactored.
 ### Contains
 - [@organisms/by-author/rich-text](/?p=organisms-rich-text)
 ### Used in: